22003399/19AI307_JAVA/Module-01/DAY-1/README.md

 ## PROGRAM:
  ```
 Program to implement a class & objects using Java
-Developed by: Aakashraj M
+Developed by: Mohamed Muffashal K A
-RegisterNumber: 212222100002
+RegisterNumber: 212222220024
 ```

 ## Sourcecode.java: